Mateo García

-Mateo Ezequiel García (born 10 September 1996) is an Argentine professional footballer who plays as a winger for Greek Super League club Aris.
+Mateo Ezequiel García (born 10 September 1996) is an Argentine professional footballer who plays as a Left winger for Liga MX club Atlas.

 Career

 Instituto

 Born in Córdoba, García graduated from Instituto's youth setup.
 He made his first team debut on 6 June 2014, coming on as a late substitute in a 0–1 away loss against Defensa y Justicia in the Primera B Nacional.

 García scored his first professional goal on 24 May 2015, netting his side's last in a 2–0 win at All Boys.
 He subsequently established himself as a regular starter, scoring two goals in 2016.
 Instituto's coach at the time, Héctor Rivoira, praised García, saying that "we have a boy with special qualities.
 He's different than the rest.
 We just need to take it easy with him."

 Las Palmas

 On 5 August 2016, Instituto announced the sale of García to La Liga side UD Las Palmas for a fee of $440,000.
 The four-year deal was made official by the Canarians the following day.
 He made his top-tier debut for the club on 10 September, starting in a 1–2 away loss against Sevilla FC.

 García scored his first goal for the Amarillos on 20 December 2016, netting the first in a 2–1 home win against SD Huesca in the season's Copa del Rey.
-On 10 January 2017, he made an assist and scored a goal in a 2-3 away win against Atlético Madrid in the Copa del Rey Round of 16.
+On 10 January 2017, he made an assist and scored a goal in a 2–3 away win against Atlético Madrid in the Copa del Rey Round of 16.
 His first goal in the league came on 20 January 2017, netting the first in a 1–1 home draw against Deportivo de La Coruña.

 On 13 July 2017, García was loaned to CA Osasuna of the Segunda División for a year.
 The following 11 January, he moved to fellow league team AD Alcorcón, also in a temporary deal.